miaadele/SupervisedTraining/README.md

 - the baseline model overproduced certain contemporary or highly frequent place names and under recognized Early Modern trade locations.
 - the fine-tuned model reduces some modern bias while increasing recognition of historically salient geographic terms and multi-word colonial phrases
 - there are small artifacts of overfitting
+***
+In the **train_supervised_classifier_week8** folder:
+Use Word2Vec to
+1. Define the concept "merchant" to use as the "seed" concept
+2. Segment texts into chunks
+3. Create a weakly supervised training dataset using a seed term and related terms

+   This is accomplished with a tiered search-word list, weak labels, CORE v.
+NEG dataset.

+4. Train a baseline text classifier using TF-IDF features and logistic regression
+***